 As the warm weather continued moorland grasses dried out and 50 properties had to be evacuated when wildfires destroyed over 7 square miles of moorland on Sadddleworth Moor and Winter Hill.
 This raised concerns that pollutants that have been naturally locked away by the moorland peat from the industrial revolution could be released back into the atmosphere by the fires.

 While managed burning of moorland is carried out on some SSSI’s and national parks to promote the new growth of heathers and grasses, the wildfires destroyed diverse wildlife habitat and burned large areas of peat which grows at only 1mm per year.
 Moorlands are natural sponges which soak up rainfall in the upper catchment, slow surface water flow and can reduce the effects of flash flooding further downstream.

-Months of continuous warm weather also baked the ground solid, potentially reducing the soils ability to infiltrate surface water on the green areas around our towns and cities which may lead to an increase the amount of runoff into our rivers, streams and urban areas when the wetter weather arrives.
+Months of continuous warm weather also baked the ground solid, potentially reducing the soils ability to infiltrate surface water on the green areas around our towns and cities which may lead to an increase in the amount of runoff into our rivers, streams and urban areas when wetter weather comes arrives.

 Perhaps as more natural flood management measures such as grip blocking and woodland planting are implemented in the uplands to reduce peak flow in times of heavy rainfall or to hold water in the peatlands, they may also provide an additional benefit of holding more water back for longer and alleviating some of the effects of drying out during these longer periods of warm weather.
-Read more about peatland in our blog here.

-With experts predicting that climate change will lead to more extreme periods of wet and dry weather, it seems that in the future we will need to be more resilient to the effects of flooding, while at the same time being more resilient to the effects of warmer, drier weather.
+With experts predicting that climate change will lead to more extreme periods of wet and dry weather, it seems that in the future we will need to be more resilient to the effects of flooding, while at the same time being more resilient for the effects of warmer, drier weather.